 While passive real estate investing options don’t offer the same control or predictability that active real estate investments boast, they come with their own benefits: far less labor and skills are required, and sometimes with lower barriers to entry.

-Who REITs are for: Anyone looking to diversify their portfolio to include real estate, but who want nothing to do with learning how to invest in real estate actively.
+Who are REITs for?
+Anyone looking to diversify their portfolio to include real estate but who wants nothing to do with learning how to invest in real estate actively.

 In recent years, technology-enabled alternatives to traditional real estate investment have emerged.
 Options range from real estate crowdfunding investments into commercial properties—in which investors receive an equity share—to debt offerings for real estate professionals fixing and flipping properties.

 Common perks include low management fees and the minimal involvement required from investors.

 Kiavi is one such online crowdfunding platform.
 By way of example, Kiavi accepts passive investments from individual investors and then uses the funds to finance active real estate flips.
 In our case, the minimum investment is $5,000, far less than the minimum cash required to buy a rental property or flip a house directly.

 Other crowdfunding websites specialize in commercial real estate, or industrial real estate, or land, etc. Some require high minimum investments, and many (including Kiavi) are open only to accredited investors due to regulation.
 Remember: with debt offerings, investors do not actually own any property, although their investment is backed by real estate.